grafana/loki/docs/sources/setup/install/helm/deployment-guides/azure.md

     ```
     **Replace `<OIDC-ISSUER-URL>` with the OIDC issuer URL you found in the previous step.** Save this file for later use.

-1. Next generate a azure directory `app` we will use this to assign our federated credentials to:
+1. Next generate an Azure directory `app`.
+We will use this to assign our federated credentials to:
    ```bash
     az ad app create \
     --display-name loki \